top of page

 Financial Planning: Where the Real Discipline Lives

 Hope is not a financial strategy.
 During our final meetings in 2025, our clubs have been discussing forecasting and reviewing their achievements in networking.
-The performance was discussed in numbers and more importantly what did and did not happen.
+The performance was discussed in numbers and, more importantly, what did and did not happen.

-Financial Preparation in a New Year plan should include:
+Financial preparation in a New Year plan should include:

 • Revenue targets by stream